jedi-Knight/paranuara-api-challenge-solution/README.md

 6. The `test_app.py`, `test_view.py`, `test_model.py` and `test_query.py` modules provide methods for running unit tests on the app, view, model and query modules respectively.

 7. Others:
+    - `Jenkinsfile`: Jenkins task pipeline is defined here.
     - `DOCKER`: Dockerfile to build the API container.
     - `setup.sh`: This executed within the API container during build.
 It creates a virtual environment and installs Python dependencies using pip.
     - `start.sh`: This gets executed within the API container during run.
 It runs `server.py` within the container.
     - `tesh.sh`: Executable shell script to install pytest and run unit tests when the container is run in test mode using the command described in the "To Run Unit Test" section above.
     - `requirements.txt`: List of dependencies installed by pip running inside the Docker container during build.
+    - `.travis.yml` Required only when using the Travis-CI pipeline.